hvelab/building-websites-with-gitlab-es/episodes/02-markdown.md

 ~~~
 # group-website
-Repo for learning how to make websites with Jekyll pages
+Repo for learning how to make websites with GitLab pages

 ## Learning Markdown